cokelaer/fitter/README.rst

 What is it ?
 ################

-The **fitter** package is a Python library for fitting probability distributions to data.
-It provides a simple and intuitive interface for estimating the parameters of different types of distributions, including continuous and discrete distributions.
-With **fitter**, you can easily fit a variety of distributions to your data and compare the fit of different distributions to choose the best-fitting one.
-The package is designed to be easy to use and requires minimal setup, making it a useful tool for data scientists and statisticians working with probability distributions.
+The **fitter** package is a Python library used for fitting probability distributions to data.
+It provides a straightforward and and intuitive interface to estimate parameters for various types of distributions, both continuous and discrete.
+Using **fitter**, you can easily fit a range of distributions to your data and compare their fit, aiding in the selection of the most suitable distribution.
+The package is designed to be user-friendly and requires minimal setup, making it a useful tool for data scientists and statisticians working with probability distributions.

 Installation
 ###################